petemik/tradingPlatform/README.md

 # tradingPlatform

 I've always been interested in stocks and trading but I had never attempted any sort of project in it.
 So after some reading about different concepts and picking a route I wanted to go down I decided to commit to building a trading platform.
 What I mean by a trading platform is a system that includes a strategy and a way of backtesting this strategy.
 And well, I've finally got a working a platform.
-It's far from perfect, this is only really the beginning but it has a functioning strategy and a backtests it to get details of its performance.
+It's far from perfect, this is only really the beginning but it has a functioning strategy and a backtester.

 What is the strategy used?